 3 Justification

-Network operators providing both fixed broadband and mobile 5G services seek to unlock new business opportunities by facilitating fixed-mobile convergence.
-This WID proposes to enhance this convergence in two directions: one is to enhance multiple accesses (e.g. non-3GPP) to 5G; and the other is to utilize the capability of 3GPP systems (e.g. authentication, mobility) to improve user experience when users are served by non-3GPP systems.

 The 5G system supports ATSSS functionality.
-The 5G system also supports selective traffic routing when the UE is connected to 5G via one access technology (e.g. UL CL for 3GPP access and NSWO for non-3GPP access.)
-To enable data path selection/optimization, it is proposed to support traffic routing on each access when the UE is connected to 5G via multiple accesses.
-In addition, the 5G system shall be able to optimize data transmissions considering these potential data paths.
+The 5G system also supports local traffic routing when the UE is connected to 5G via one access technology (e.g. UL CL for 3GPP access and NSWO for non-3GPP access.)
+However, when the UE is connected to 5G system via multiple accesses, local traffic routing is not supported on any access.
+This may result in inefficient traffic routing and large latency.
+To enable data path selection/optimization, it is proposed to support local traffic routing on each access when the UE is connected to 5G via multiple accesses.
+In addition, the 5G system shall be able to optimize data transmissions considering these available data paths.